he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Bard.md

 ## Key Terms

 You'll see the following key terms in many bard class features.
- **Composition**: To cast a composition cantrip or focus spell, you use a type of [[Performance]].
+ **Composition**: To cast a composition cantrip or focus spell, you use a type of [[DATABASE/skill/Performance|Performance]].
 If the spell includes a verbal component, you must use an auditory performance, and if it includes a somatic component, you must use a visual one.
 The spell gains all the traits of the performance you used.
 You can cast only one composition spell each turn, and you can have only one active at a time.
 If you cast a new composition spell, any ongoing effects from your previous composition spell end immediately.
  **Metamagic**: Actions with the metamagic trait tweak the properties of your spells.
 These actions usually come from metamagic feats.
 You must use a metamagic action directly before Casting the Spell you want to alter.
 If you use any action (including free actions and reactions) other than Cast a Spell directly after, you waste the benefits of the metamagic action.
 Any additional effects added by a metamagic action are part of the spell's effect, not of the metamagic action itself.

 # Roleplaying the Bard